Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Acknowledgment

 \section{Acknowledgment}

-Thank you to DARPA and to JHU-APL for being great hosts to the program.
-Thank you to the members of our research and development team who made impactful contributions to the project: Matt Tarascio (VP of Artificial Intelligence at Lockheed Martin) Wanlin Xie, John Stanco, Brandon Liston, and Jason ``Vandal'' Garrison.
+The authors would like to thank DARPA and JHU-APL for being great hosts to the program.
+The authors would like to thank the members of the research and development team who made impactful contributions to the project: M. Tarascio (former VP of Artificial Intelligence at Lockheed Martin), W. Xie, J. Stanco, B. Liston, J. “Vandal” Garrison, and P. Miskech.

-This article is based upon work sponsored by the Defense Advanced Research Projects Agency (DARPA).
-Any opinions, findings, conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of DARPA, the U.S. Air Force, the U.S. Department of Defense, or the U.S. Government.
+Any opinions, findings, conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of DARPA, the United States Air Force, the United States Department of Defense, or the United States Government.